angular/components/guides/theming.md

 @include mat.core();

-$my-primary: mat.define-palette(mat.$indigo-palette, 500);
-$my-accent: mat.define-palette(mat.$pink-palette, A200, A100, A400);

-$my-theme: mat.define-light-theme((
+$my-theme: mat.define-theme((
  color: (
+    theme-type: light,
-   primary: $my-primary,
+    primary: mat.$violet-palette,
-   accent: $my-accent,
   ),
- typography: mat.define-typography-config(),
- density: 0,
 ));

+html {
   // Emit theme-dependent styles for common features used across multiple components.
   @include mat.core-theme($my-theme);

   // Emit styles for MatButton based on `$my-theme`.
 Because the configuration
-// passed to `define-light-theme` omits typography, `button-theme` will not
+  // passed to `define-theme` omits typography, `button-theme` will not
   // emit any typography styles.
   @include mat.button-theme($my-theme);

   // Include the theme mixins for other components you use here.
+}
 ```

 As an alternative to listing every component that your application uses, Angular Material offers